KazuSoap/bibi_calibre/README.md

 Select a book which has an EPUB format and press plug-in's action button.

-BiB/i calibre plug-in opens BiB/i using platform's default web browser by default.
+Bibi calibre plug-in opens Bibi using platform's default web browser by default.
-If you want to open BiB/i using other browser, go to plug-in preference and specify command you want to use.
+If you want to open Bibi using other browser, go to plug-in preference and specify command you want to use.